Home » Technical Analysis

 Double Top, Double Bottom

-The Double Top is a M-shaped bearish reversal pattern, which forms after the market has been moving in an uptrend.
+The Double Top is an M-shaped bearish reversal pattern, which forms after the market has been moving in an uptrend.
 It provides a trader with the opportunity to go short.
 Price action will reach two peaks separated by a trough.
 A “neckline” will also be formed, at the bottom part of the Double Top formation.

 A real Double Top will have the following key features: